vinipx/algoexpert-coding-tasks/README.md

 # algoexpert-coding-tasks
-Looking for ways to sharp your algo skills and get prepared for interviews?
+Looking for ways to sharpen your algo skills and get prepared for interviews?

 **Join our repository of coding tasks & solutions!**